Premium economy class: Examples of differences

 Some airlines may designate an entire economy class as premium, such as United Airlines on its transcontinental Boeing 757-200 premium service aircraft, or Singapore Airlines' Airbus A350-900 Ultra Long Range (ULR) aircraft.
-In other airlines premium economy may be what used to be regular economy before more seats were added, or just the most attractive rows in the economy section.
+Among other airlines, premium economy may be what used to be regular economy before more seats were added, or just the most attractive rows in the economy section.
 Premium economy tickets also normally earn more mileage in an airline's frequent flyer program, attracting a bonus between economy and business.
 These upgrades tend to be more common on wide-body aircraft, such as the Boeing 747 and Boeing 777, and less common on narrow-body aircraft, such as the Boeing 737.